Canadian startups woo Silicon Valley expats for top jobs

 To date, only a handful of Canadian startups have acquired the scale and capital to tempt back senior executives.
 The hope is that others will follow the likes of Hootsuite, Wattpad and Shopify, each of which is now valued at $1 billion or more.

-Salim Teja, executive vice-president at Toronto's MaRS Discovery District, a non-profit organization that connects startups and investors, said the impact will be greater in two to three years.
+Salim Teja, executive vice-president at Toronto's MaRS Discovery District, a non-profit organisation that connects startups and investors, said the impact will be greater in two to three years.

 These benefits help startups flourish, says Andrew D'Souza, president of Bionym, which makes a wristwatch that uses heart rhythms to authenticate the user's identity.